garrandall/popular-music-data/tracks/closer-remedy.md

 You are my everything
-You are my hopes my thoughts my wishes and my dreams yeah As sure as the sun will shine and i'm so glad that you are mine Will bond your soul and mine our love is one of a kind. whoaaaa
+You are my hopes my thoughts my wishes and my dreams yeah As sure as the sun will shine and I'm so glad that you are mine Will bond your soul and mine our love is one of a kind. whoaaaa

 Closer.
 Closer to me.
-Now that i've found you girl.
+Now that I've found you girl.
 I'll never let you leave.

 Closer.